koverton/soljs-demo-receiver/README.md

 # soljs-demo-receiver
-Simple Solace PubSub+ Javascript demo pages with HTML5 visualizations representing Solace PubSub+ message events.
+Simple Solace PubSub+ Javascript demo page with HTML5 visualization representing Solace PubSub+ message events.

-This package provides two different basic animations that execute every time a Solace message is received.
-The top-level pages contain a frameset that can be used to test bridging/routing over two Solace PubSub+ brokers.
+This package provides a basic animation that executes every time a Solace message is received.
+The top-level pages contains a frameset that can be used to test bridging/routing over two Solace PubSub+ brokers.

-There are two simple animations: one is a bouncing 'dot' from the Solace logo, the other is a silly cartoon bird that displays a speech balloon with the message text on each new message.
+The animation is a simple bouncing 'dot' from the Solace logo that provides a simple visual indication that a message has been received.
+It does not display any of the message contents.

-## Default Assumptions

-The default implementation assumes you are connecting to the `default` Solace Msg-VPN via the `default` client-username.
-The default implementations also currently publish and subscribe to the topic `hey`.

 ## Connecting a browser session

 Just enter the hostname or IP-address for your web-socket connection, appending ':<port>' it is something other than standard port 80.
+Modify any of the values for msg-VPN, username and password as appropriate.

-The page should display text indicating it is connected and subscribed.
+The page will display text indicating it is connected and subscribed.

 ## Sending messages to your browser session

+Your browser can send messages to itself if you check the box to 'Send messages'.
-There is a `sendmsg.sh` script for sending messages on the default topic.
+Or there is a `sendmsg.sh` script for sending messages on the default topic.
 The script takes one argument indicating the host/IP-address for connectivity, and the rest of the commandline will be the text message sent repeatedly, once per second.